ko-d-c/ko-d-c/README.md

 ****

 <!-- Profile -->
-I am a<strong>solution designer for AI and digital transformation</strong> projects <br>
+## <strong>Solution designer for AI and digital transformation</strong> projects <br>
-at the intersection of organizational needs and technical systems.

 > Most AI initiatives fail *before* implementation.

 To reduce this risk, I build structures **upstream of code** <br>
-To do so I aspire to build maps of where we will end up when we go upstream one way or the other. <br>
+For this, I build maps of where we will end up when we go upstream one way or the other. <br>
+I use these mental maps to connect organizational needs and technical systems. <br>

 <!-- Stacks -->
 ### 💻 The tech world destinations I have visited before: